Dog Training Bubble Theory

 READ

-How to Train Your Dog on a Leash
+How to Train a Dog to Release

 Mechanics: Dogs can vary in how they learn which means using one approach won’t necessarily mean total success every time with every dog.
 Understanding motor-mechanical skills such as body language cues, position changes, timing etc play a large part in producing consistent good behaviour from our four-legged friends thus making up the third component of the theory — Mechanics.
 Determining the approach(es) that work best for the situation/task at hand makes up this important component; repetition rewarded appropriately can be one best practices when attempting to drill some of these mechanics into our furry friends’ brains for optimum results!